 During an outbreak of a contagious disease, an effective way to stop the virus from spreading is to avoid human contact, that includes avoiding touching things that others have touched before.
 It’s to avoid the virus from being passed on to another person.
 When paddle boarding, just bring and use your own gears and avoid touching and using other people’s gears.

 - Don’t share food or water with others

 The coronavirus is serious and you can actually protect yourself from it by wearing a face mask.
 The purpose is to prevent droplet contact.
-So if possible, wear a mask when you are going as a group or somewhere with the presence of other paddlers.
-But it won’t be the best paddling experience you would want.
-But maintaining a 6ft distance should be enough for protection especially when you are on the water without many people around and it’s windy.
+So if possible, wear a mask when you are going as a group or somewhere with the presence of other paddlers even if it's not the kind of paddling experience you would want.
+But a 6ft distance from each other should be enough for protection especially when you are on the water without many people around and it’s windy.